Conservation & Sustainable Tourism

 Renewable Energy

-Solar power installations in 65% of tourism facilities
+Solar power in 65% of tourism facilities

 Plastic-Free Zones

-Single-use plastic bans in all national parks
+Single-use plastic bans in parks

 Green Certification

-International sustainability certifications for operators
+International sustainability certifications

 Environmental Impact Assessment